ragingdave/flysystem-sftp-laravel/README.md

 This package provides a service provider to add the sftp flysystem-driver to Laravel Storage mechanisms.

+## NOTE
+This package is no longer needed in Laravel Version 5.6 and up.
+See the Laravel Docs for details. https://laravel.com/docs/5.6/filesystem#driver-prerequisites

 ## Installation

 In order to install this package, simply require the package